Pwllheli: History

-The town was given its charter as a borough by Edward, the Black Prince in 1355; a market is still held each Wednesday in the centre of the town on Y Maes (‘the field’ or ‘the town square’ in English).
+The town was given its charter as a borough by Edward, the Black Prince in 1355; a market is still held each Wednesday in the centre of the town on Y Maes ('the field', equivalent to 'the town square' in English).

 The town grew around the shipbuilding and fishing industries and the granite quarry at Gimlet Rock (Carreg yr Imbill).

 The population in 1841 was 2,367.

 During the 1890s, the town was developed by Solomon Andrews, a Cardiff businessman.
 This work included the promenade, roads and houses at West End.
 The Pwllheli and Llanbedrog Tramway was built, linking the town to Llanbedrog.
 The trams ran until 1927, when the section of track between Carreg-y-Defaid and Tyddyn-Caled was seriously damaged by a storm.
 Andrews ran the Cardiff Road section in 1928 and offered to sell the tramway to Pwllheli Corporation at the end of the season, but they did not take up his offer.
 He then sold the assets and the Corporation removed the tracks during the winter of 1928/29.